 The project would provide interpretation relevant to the industrial heritage of the site and historic transportation networks.
 For example, the historic use of the site marked the point where, for decades, local agricultural produce was brought in by wagon along the National Road, packed and shipped out by railroad or truck.
 Adjacent canneries, tanneries, a stockyard, coal yards, shutter fastener manufacturing, and the Frederick Brick Works made up this industrial neighborhood just south of the Historic National Road along Carroll Creek and the B & O Railroad.
 The project site’s 19th-century heritage as home of a spoke factory, coupled with Frederick’s location as the hub from which regional Scenic Byways and other heritage tourism routes emerge like spokes on a wheel, inspired the design and organizational framework for the proposed informational exhibits and displays that will be the focal point of the project.

 Most of the building's windows had been bricked up at some point during the 20th century, as shown in the "before" picture.
-Masons have been working to reopen the window openings, and are also making necessary repairs and cleaning up the old brick walls.
-They'll also close in some openings that were added during the life of the building, such as the metal roll-up door on the Commerce Street side (which turned out to be pretty handy for allowing trucks with gravel and concrete access to the interior).
+Masons worked to reopen the window openings, and also made necessary repairs and cleaned up the old brick walls.
+They also closed in some openings that were added during the life of the building, such as the metal roll-up door on the Commerce Street side (which turned out to be pretty handy for allowing trucks with gravel and concrete access to the interior).

 As shown in the second picture, the last of the infill brick is being removed from the windows facing East St. from the exhibit area.
 Portions of the interior of the building will feature exposed brick walls.
 A slight ramp seen in the foreground will lead from the front of the theater up into the exhibit area, along the north wall of the building.